Published June 28, 2012

-On July 21-22, the "River of Music" will feature six stages along the Thames — each named for a different continent — with music from artists including Baaba Maal, Wynton Marsalis, the Kronos Quartet and the Scissor Sisters.
+On July 21-22, the "River of Music" will feature six stages along the Thames river -- each named for a different continent -- with music from artists including Baaba Maal, Wynton Marsalis, the Kronos Quartet and the Scissor Sisters.

-The arrival of the Olympic Torch on July 26 will be celebrated with a concert in Hyde Park featuring Wretch 32, Dizzee Rascal, The Wanted and Mark Ronson.
+The arrival of the Olympic Torch to London on July 26 will be celebrated with a concert in Hyde Park featuring Wretch 32, Dizzee Rascal, The Wanted and Mark Ronson.

-The next day Paul McCartney will close the opening ceremony, a three-hour extravaganza directed by "Slumdog Millionaire" filmmaker Danny Boyle.
-Across town in Hyde Park, Snow Patrol, Stereophonics, Paolo Nutini and 1980s heartthrobs Duran Duran are headlining a celebratory concert.
+The next day, Paul McCartney will close the Olympics' opening ceremony, a three-hour extravaganza directed by "Slumdog Millionaire" filmmaker Danny Boyle.
+Across town in Hyde Park, Snow Patrol, Stereophonics, Paolo Nutini and 1980s heartthrobs Duran Duran are headlining a celebratory July 27 concert.

-Outdoor concerts will continue in the park throughout the Games, with Rebecca Ferguson, Alexandra Burke, Amy Macdonald and Alyssa Reid among the scheduled performers.
+Outdoor concerts will continue in the Hyde Park throughout the games, with Rebecca Ferguson, Alexandra Burke, Amy Macdonald and Alyssa Reid among the scheduled performers.

 A musical theme also dominates the Aug.
 12 closing ceremony, billed as "A Symphony of British Music," with George Michael, Take That and The Who rumored to be taking part.
 In Hyde Park, Blur, New Order and The Specials are lined up for a closing-night concert.